 NJMOM: What inspired you to get into your line of work?

 Bronwyn: When I was a teenager, my sister had a horrible reaction to getting her booster immunizations (seizures and Guillain Barre) and it was really tough to watch someone have such terrible side effects from a medication.
 I had a job in my early 20s and after a no-show they required me to go to a counselor in order to stay employed with them.
-The doctor prescribed me an anti-anxiety/anti-depressant.
+The doctor prescribed me an anti-anxiety/anti-depressant my-antidepressant-info.
 One dose and my legs were shaking and I couldn’t sit still.
 Needless to say, I didn’t take it again.
 It was from that moment on that I became wary of using medications.